A quick primer for buying a racquet (updated 2022)Tim Strawn

 What should you do first when shopping for a tennis racquet?

-FIRST and foremost, measure your grip.
-You can do this yourself by following the diagram in the photo at right.
-Just use a standard ruler and find the second life line closest to your wrist.
+First and foremost, measure your grip.
+You can do this yourself by following the diagram in the photo on the right.
+Just use a standard ruler and find the second lifeline closest to your wrist.
 Measure from there to the tip of your ring finger and you’ll get something usually between 4 – 5 inches.
-This method is preferred because it’s far more accurate than the method on the left.
+This method is preferred because it’s far more accurate than the method on the left that you see inexperienced salespeople using.
 Also, when a player grips the racquet a proper fit will usually show that the first crease of the thumb is lining up with the tip of the middle finger.
 Adult frames typically come in sizes 0 to 5 (European standard) and you can usually find this on the butt cap of the racquet.
 It will be marked, for instance, 3 on one side and 4 3/8 on the other if it’s a 4 3/8 grip.

-What follows is an easy conversion of grip sizes:
+What follows is an easy conversion of European grip sizing:

 0=4, 1=4 1/8, 2=4 1/4, 3=4 3/8, 4=4 1/2, 5=4 5/8